LethalCompanyModding/Thunderstore/www/Guides/Choosing-A-License.md

 All Versions
 {: .label .label-green }

+# Overview

+Skill Level: Intermediate
+{: .label .label-orange }

+Estimated Time: 30 Minutes
+{: .label .label-orange }

+You will learn:
+- The pros and cons of various open source licenses
+- The license that is most suitable for your project (hopefully)

+Prerequisites:
+- Patience

 # Choosing a License

 Hey, so you've made a mod, great job!
 But now you're stumped: Which license do I choose?
 Here are some suggestions from the Lethal Company Modding Community.
 Make sure you understand any license you select fully.